 Whenever you are creating beauty around you, you are restoring your soul. -Alice Walker

-Today’s tip: I strongly believe that you don’t have to spend thousands of dollars on camera equipment to make really good boudoir or glamour photographs.
-Although it’s true that most professional photographers shoot with top-of-the-line DSLR’s or mirrorless cameras you don’t have to do the same thing.
-(Especially if you can’t afford to.)
-There are plenty of reasonably priced DSLR or mirrorless cameras available from the Big Two as well as Panasonic, Pentax, Olympus, Fuji and Sony that offer sophisticated electronics.
-That’s why I think it’s a good idea to check out some of their lower and mid-priced models.
-And while you’re shopping don’t forget refurbs.
+I think that you don’t have to spend thousands of dollars on camera equipment to make really good glamour photographs.
+Although it may be true that many professional photographers shoot with top-of-the-line DSLR’s or mirrorless cameras, you don’t have to do the same thing.
+Especially if you can’t afford it.

 As a beginning glamour or boudoir photographer, you may discover that it’s more practical to invest your money in a $600 (or less) DSLR or mirrorless camera along with a couple of lenses, instead of owning a $2,000 camera and a single lens.
-Recently I recommended the under-$500 Panasonic Lumix G7 with 14-42mm f/3.5-5.6 II ASPH Mega OIS. lens to a young photographer as something that would perfectly fit their needs.
+I recently recommended the Panasonic Lumix G7 with it 14-42mm f/3.5-5.6 II ASPH Mega OIS kit lens to a young photographer as something that would fit their needs.
+At under $300, a used APS-C Sony Alpha A5000 with E16-50mm f/3.5-5.6 lens should be a good deal too.